Jeyran (wife of Naser al-Din Shah)

-Known for her beauty and charm, Jeyran was born as Khadijeh, daughter of Mohammad Ali, a gardener and carpenter.
-She met Naser al-Din Shah circa 1850 and married him in 1851.
-She was given title of Forough al-Saltanah.
-Jeyran spread her influence by the birth of her second child, Mohammad Qasem Mirza and who was made commander-in-chief.
-Although he had no maternal Qajar ancestor, with a fake lineage made for Jeyran which linked her to Sasanids and Ilkhanate, he became crown prince, but shortly got sick and died.
-Afterwards, Jeyran lost all of her children and got tuberculosis.
+Known for her beauty and charm, Jeyran was born as Khadija, daughter of Muhammad Ali, a gardener and carpenter.
+She met Naseraddin Shah circa 1850 and became his concubine at the age of 17.
+She got given title of Forugh Osaltana about 6 years later when she officially married the Shah and became his permanent wife (having already four children at that time, one of them dead).
+Jeyran spread her influence by the birth of her second child, Muhammad Qasim Mirza and who was made commander-in-chief.
+Although he had no maternal Qajar ancestor, with a fake lineage made for Jeyran which linked her to Sasanids and Ilkhanate, he became the crown prince, but shortly after, he died.
+Afterwards, Jeyran lost all of her children and contracted tuberculosis.
 She died in 1860.
-Her death had an impact on Naser al-Din Shah, who abandoned the royal responsibilities for a while.
+Her death had an impact on Naseraddin Shah, who abandoned the royal responsibilities for a while.

 Early life

-Jeyran was born in 1831 in Tajrish village near Tehran.
-Named "Khadijeh", she was the daughter of Mohammad Ali, a gardener and carpenter.
-As well as a sister, Jeyran had a brother named Asadollah, who after her marriage to the Shah became a servant and later a special adviser to Nasser al-Din Shah.
+Jeyran was born in 1833 in Tajrish village near Tehran.
+Named "Khadija", she was the daughter of Muhmmad Ali Khan Of Tajrish, a gardener and carpenter.
+As well as a sister, Jeyran had an older brother named Asdullah, who after a while of her presence in the court became a servant and later a special adviser to Naseraddin Shah.